 So he started dissing Supreme, a former druglord friend of Ja Rule, who in turn put pressure on Ja Rule to “destroy” 50th.

 This doesn’t add up to me.

-Why would a druglord ask a rapper to “destroy” a rapper with nothing less than a… Diss track?
-A diss track which would only bring him more attention?
+Why would a drug lord ask a rapper to “destroy” a rapper with nothing less than a… Diss track?
+A diss track that would only bring him more attention?